Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory

 MPS calculations usually start by calculating the ground state of the Hamiltonian, where the Hamiltonian is written in Matrix Product Operator (MPO) form \cite{Orus:2013kga,itensor}, and the ground state is obtained via DMRG (Density Matrix Renormalization Group) technique, starting from an initial guess wavefunction written in MPS form.
 A desired initial state can also be mapped to its MPS representation to study its real-time evolution.
 After evolving the quantum state to a desired time using the Matrix Product Operator (MPO) representation of the $\mathbb{Z}_2$ gauge theory Hamiltonian, the resulting state is naturally encoded as an entangled Matrix Product State (MPS).
-All-time evolution in this paper has been performed using the second-order time-dependent variational principle (TDVP) \cite{itensor} method, incorporating second-order Suzuki-Trotter decomposition implemented in the Itensor library.
+All real-time evolutions reported in this paper were performed using second-order time-evolving block decimation (TEBD) \cite{itensor}, implemented in ITensor with a second-order Suzuki–Trotter decomposition.
 Finally, we compute the entanglement entropy.
 Extracting it from this MPS is incredibly efficient.
 To do this, the system is first divided into two subsystems, A and B, corresponding to cutting a single `bond' from the chain of tensors that forms the MPS.
 The magic of the MPS formalism is that the singular values ($\lambda_i$) across this bond are precisely the Schmidt coefficients of the quantum state's bipartition.
 Therefore, instead of needing to construct the full, exponentially large reduced density matrix, one needs to perform a singular value decomposition (SVD) at the bond of interest.
-The von Neumann entanglement entropy defined in (\ref{ent}) is then calculated directly from these singular values using the formula $S(L/2,t) = -\sum_i \lambda_i^2 \log_2(\lambda_i^2)$.
+The von Neumann entanglement entropy defined in (\ref{ent}) is then calculated directly from these singular values using the formula $S(L/2,t) = -\sum_i \lambda_i^2 \ln{(\lambda_i^2)}$.
 This procedure is computationally inexpensive and a native operation in tensor network algorithms, making it a powerful tool for tracking entanglement dynamics in real time.

-Now we are ready to discuss the dynamics of the entanglement entropy for $1+1$D $\mathbb{Z}_2$ gauge.
-We first discuss the case with no measurement, and then contrast it with measurements performed on the system under time evolution.
+Now we are ready to discuss the dynamics of the entanglement entropy for $(1+1)$-dimensional $\mathbb{Z}_2$ gauge.
+We first discuss the case with no filtering, and then contrast it with the case with non-Hermitian filtering.